 6. Experience Icelandic Music

 Bjork, Sigur Ros and Múm are three of the best known Icelandic bands.
 If you're a fan of their bleakly beautiful music, head to a live concert and make the most of the local music scene.
-Visit during October, when the Airwaves Festival takes over pubs, bars and clubs in downtown Reykjavik.
+The summer's biggest music festival however is Secret Solstice, held outside in Laugardalur Valley and featuring a broad spectrum of Icelandic and international music.
+If you visit during November, the Airwaves Festival takes over pubs, bars and clubs in downtown Reykjavik.
+Traveling in the fall?
+Check out the Iceland Airwaves festival.